 Illustrations Do not use figures that duplicate matter in tables.
 Figures can be supplied in digital format, or photographs and drawings, which can be ready, or with source data, for reproduction.
 Label each figure with figure number consecutively.
 Figure legends should be grouped on a separate page.
 Authors can publish colour photos, firgures, or maps at their own expense.

-Publishing fee of CNY600 per page for the first 10 pages, CNY650 per page for the subsequent pages, and CNY1500 per color plate will be charged for all the manuscrips accepted.
+Handling and Printing fee of CNY600 per page for the first 10 pages, CNY650 per page for the subsequent pages, and CNY1500 per color plate will be charged for all the manuscrips accepted.
 No charge for B/W figures.
-The handling fee of CNY300 is charged for each paper.
+The evaluating fee of CNY300 is charged for each paper.

 Proofs will be sent to the corresponding author by e-mail as PDF files for checking and correcting of typographical errors.
 To avoid delay in publication, proofs should be returned in 72 hours.